asr1/digital-garden/src/site/notes/Misc/Productivity.md

 * The cotton gin expanded slavery, not reduced it.

 Productivity has increased, but instead of being expected to work less, we're expected to make more.
-See also [[Politics/Capitalism\|Capitalism]]
+See also [[Politics and Culture/Capital-P Politics/Capitalism\|Capitalism]]

 ![Productivity over time.png](/img/user/img/Productivity%20over%20time.png)